WICG/turtledove/FLEDGE.md

 ##### CORS Required

 The origin of the frame that called `runAdAuction()` is not required to match the origin of `directFromSellerSignals`, so CORS is used when fetching `directFromSellerSignals`.
-This means subresources in the bundle should include the [Access-Control-Allow-Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) header.
+This means subresources in the bundle should include the [Access-Control-Allow-Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) header to authorize the origin that calls `runAdAuction()` -- this should also be done on the bundle file itself.

 For the JSON response, only the `https` scheme is supported -- the `uuid-in-package` scheme isn't supported as that scheme doesn't support CORS.